marisbest2/snp_analysis/docs/setup.md

 ## Test step 2

-In step 1 vSNP saw there were FASTQ files in the working directory and ran appropriately.
-In step 2 it will look for VCF files.  `vSNP.py` must only see `*vcf` files in the working directory.
+In step 1 vSNP saw FASTQ files in the working directory and ran appropriately.
+In step 2 it looks for VCF files.  `vSNP.py` must only see `*vcf` files in the working directory.
 It will exit if any other file type is found.

 Test using VCF test files, or better yet use the VCFs you just produced from step 1 above.
-Use VCF files in the `alignment` directory ending in *-zc.vcf.
+From script 1 output use VCF files in the `alignment` directory ending in *-zc.vcf.
 Make a working directory containing only those VCFs and call `vSNP.py`.

 If using VCF test files